List on Bids44 →

 Documentation

-Gather All Original Documents: Have your original RC book, valid insurance papers, a recent Pollution Under Control (PUC) certificate, and all service records (physical booklet and digital printouts) ready.
-A complete set of documents builds trust and speeds up the sale.
+Gather All Documents Have your Registration Certificate (RC), valid insurance policy, PUC certificate, and complete service records (physical booklet and digital printouts) ready.
+Also, keep your original purchase invoice if possible.
+A complete set of documents instills confidence and speeds up the sale.

 Listing Photography